-Association Of Professional Dog Trainers A Valuable Resource For Trainers And Pet Parents
+Association Of Professional Dog Trainers A Valuable Resource For Train

 The Association of Professional Dog Trainers (APDT) is an organization dedicated to promoting dog training and education for trainers and pet owners.
 The site includes reference articles, online learning, a search directory, and membership information.
 They also sponsor an annual conference to promote continuing education.